nanoframework/nanoFramework.M5Stack/README.md

 ### GPIO Controller

-Similar as previously, you can get the `GpioController` on any of the M5Core, M5Core2 and M5StickC/CPlus:
+Similar as previously, you can get the `GpioController` on any of the M5Core, M5Core2, Fire and M5StickC/CPlus:

 ```csharp
 // This will open the GPIO 36 as output